p2p-research-tools/fbas-reward-distributor/README.md

     - fbas-path: Path to file describing the FBAS
     - -i: Ignore inactive nodes in the FBAS.
     - -a alg: algorithm to use to determine node rankings.
-    - -r reward`: reward value that is to be distributed
+    - -r reward: reward value that is to be distributed
 ```

 For example: